watertap-org/watertap/docs/technical_reference/unit_models/uv_aop.rst

    "Electricity efficiency per log order reduction (EE/O)", ":math:`EE/O_j`", "electrical_efficiency", "[t, 'Liq', j]", ":math:`\text{J/}\text{m}^3`"
    "Lamp efficiency", ":math:`\eta`", "lamp_efficiency", None, None

 **Users must provide values for and 'fix' these variables to solve the model with DOF=0.
+Thus, users should fix one variable of 'inactivation_rate' and 'rate_constant', two variables of 'uv_dose', 'uv_intensity' and 'exposure_time', one variable of 'electricity_demand_phase_comp' and 'electrical_efficiency', and one variable of 'lamp_efficiency'.
 However, users may also leave variables unfixed for optimization purposes.**

 Equations and Relationships
 ---------------------------